 Where you or your family have completed paper questionnaires as part of the study, we may store original copies or digital scans of these so that we have a record of you taking part in the study and for research purposes.
 We also store original copies of consent forms and administrative paper records used by interviewers during surveys.
 Paper copies are stored securely.
 Digital copies are held in a secure restricted access UCL database.
-Some of these original copies were collected by Department for Education (DfE) who ran the study before us.
-More information about who runs the study is available at: https://nextstepsstudy.org.uk/home/about/management-and-funding/.
+Some of these original copies were collected by other organisations that managed the cohort before us.
+We also keep a record of any requests that we have had from you.

-You are under no statutory or contractual obligation to provide us with your personal data.
-The UK GDPR gives individuals information rights.
-Some of these rights are not absolute as they are dependent on the reason or lawful basis for processing your data.
+Study members are under no statutory or contractual obligation to provide us with personal data.
+The UK GDPR gives people rights over their data.
+Some of these rights depend on the reason for collecting personal data and do not apply in every circumstance.
 These rights, therefore, may be subject to our policies or ‘exemptions’ (opt outs) allowed by the UK GDPR.
 You can contact us at any time to tell us:

 When you contact us to exercise your rights, we will: